A Career Where You Can Help Others

-A few require a certificate of achievement, some require an associate in science degree, and some require a bachelor's degree: claims examiner, compensation and benefits manager, corporate legal assistant, court clerk, customs agent, forms and procedures specialist, freelance paralegal, legal assistant, investigator (for local, state, and federal departments and agencies), legal aide, legal research assistant, legal technician, patent agent, and title examiner.
+Some paralegal jobs require a certificate of achievement, some require an associate in science degree, and some require a bachelor's degree.
+Different options include both working as a paralegal and in related fields.
+Roles could include paralegal, corporate legal assistant, court clerk, customs agent, forms and procedures specialist, legal assistant, investigator (for local, state, and federal departments and agencies), legal research assistant, legal technician, patent agent (for those with a scientific or technical background), claims examiner, compensation and benefits manager, and title examiner.
 This training can also provide entrance to some careers in administration of justice such a youth authority, probation, and parole officer when a candidate passes appropriate tests and gains related experience.

 What Can I Do With A Paralegal Degree?

 SA new online tool released by the California Community Colleges Chancellor’s Office allows students and the public to view aggregated median earnings of those who complete acertificate or degree in a specific community college disciplineand then enter the workforce.
 Visit SALARY SURFER!

 - Associate in Science Degree in Paralegal Studies (Students generally take four semesters to complete.)